Some babies arrive earlier than expected. If your baby's born before 37 weeks they’re said to be premature.

 If your baby is over 27 weeks, doctors will advise where the best place to give birth depending on the level of specialist care your baby's likely to need.

-Health problems in premature babies
+Health issues in premature babies

 The effects of being born early can last just a few days, until your baby reaches their due date, or can carry on affecting their development throughout childhood.
 Every baby's different.